 5. Give Back!
 Adopt a secret Santa family or put together gift bags for the homeless.
 This season is all about spreading love and showing kindness.
 Get the kids and the whole family involved in giving back this Christmas season.
 From giving gifts to sending handwritten cards and care packages, make this season special for someone in need.

 6. Watch Christmas movies.
 Check out Our Farmer House Christmas Movie list with 18 of our favorites to watch this season.
 Make time to unplug and relax as a family.

 7. Look at Christmas Lights.
 Load up the car, pack snacks, and go for a drive to look at Christmas lights and turn up the Christmas tunes.
 We love going to Coney Island and looking at the incredible light display.

 8. Make an awesome Christmas Charcuterie board and have a Family Game Night!
-Get creative with snacks, and festively display them on a white or wood board while playing your favorite board games.
+Get creative with snacks and festively display them on a white or wooden board while playing your favorite board games.
 We love playing Pictionary, Family Feud, and Trivial Pursuit.

 9. Donate food items to a local food bank.
-Our church and the kid’s school were part of a community food drive that we gathered items for.
-Take it one step further by volunteering at the local food bank and help put together holiday boxes.
+Our church and the kid’s school were part of a community food drive where we gathered items.
+Take it one step further by volunteering at the local food bank and helping create holiday boxes.

 11. Host a Christmas Party!
 I love hosting my family and friends this time of year.
 Mix things up with a Mexican Fiesta themed holiday party like the one we recently had a few weeks ago.
 So much fun!